muratk3n/thirdwave/en/README.md

 ---

-Much more in that link, Norway, Italy
+Much more in that link, from other countries

 "Since our most recent update September 2019, there has been a lot of progress in fuel cells for shipping applications.
 Below is an update